100% HEALING: The missing link is Fascia:

-Fascia (also called myofascia or connective tissue) resolves problems that drugs, surgery, lazer lights and acupuncture can’t change.
-Fascia is independent.
-Fascia also holds emotional trauma and charge..Fascia, also called connective tissue or myofascia, is the filmy white tissue that surrounds the body parts and organizes them, along with the blood vessels and lymphatic system.
+Myofascial Release (Fascia is also called myofascia or connective tissue) resolves problems that drugs, surgery, lazer lights and acupuncture can’t change.
+Fascia holds emotional trauma charge.
+Fascia is the filmy white tissue that surrounds the body parts and organizes them, along with the blood vessels and lymphatic system.
 It connects everything.
-When strained, it becomes tight and compensates in a myriad of self-directed and self intelligent ways.
-It’s not able to be sewn or stapled.
-The compensations advance to stiff adhesions over time and then movement becomes difficult.
+When strained, it becomes tight and compensates in a myriad of self intelligent ways.
+Fascia compensations from injuries advance to stiff adhesions over time.
+Movement becomes difficult, or even impossible.
 The compensations create more compensations.
 This is why fitness drops exponentially after injuries in horses and humans.
 Fortunately, stuck areas melt with our hand heat.
+Heat creates vibration in the stuck fascia which allows it regain ability to move and slide again.
+Lack of movement brings aging and death to the tissue.
 So we have the key.

 Nicola Tesla said that if you wish to understand the Universe, think of Energy, Frequency, and Vibration.

 The heat of your hand has resonant frequency that transforms the stuck fascia by melting the stuck adhesions to allow normal, healthy vibration through the area and entire body.
 Stuck areas cause tissue to hold disease pathogens and circulatory problems.
 It’s common to use icing to bring down inflammation or strain, yet this intense cooling can create adhesions from mild strains.
 Warm hands will help strained fascia return to it natural structure and open new compensations.
 Adhesions are advanced compensations.